 Information Disclosures: The underlying data has been obtained from sources the Foundation believes to be reliable but we do not guarantee their accuracy, and any such information may be incomplete or condensed.
-This evaluation is for informational purposes only and is not intended to be an offer, solicitation, or recommendation with respect to the purchase or sale of any security or a recommendation of the services supplied by any money management organization.
+This evaluation is for informational purposes only and is not intended to be an offer, solicitation, or recommendation with respect to the purchase or sale of any security or a

 Further information, including current Portfolio size, performance, fees, and updated Information for Participants, can be obtained from the Foundation office or by contacting Jerry Blair at 214-615-9351 or via email at jblair@southwestcf.org.

-Southwest Community Foundation 12700 Hillcrest Road, Suite 201, Dallas, TX 75230
+Southwest Community Foundation 12700 Hillcrest Road, Suite 201, Dallas, TX 75230 Phone: 214-615-9351fax: 214-363-5942